modehnal/modehnal.github.io/README.md

   I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application, so that the user is not forced to make manually offset for all clicks, although my recent experimenting and research is proving me wrong.

-  This offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not use both.
+  This offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not work with both.

 ## Usage with Fedora 39